BrunoSouza88/BrunoSouza88/README.md

-# 💫 About Me:
+# :man: About Me:
+:earth_americas: I'm from Recife, Pernambuco, Brazil—a city that we folks proudly call "my country."
+We believe we have the longest, straightest avenue in the world.
+But let me tell you, that's just a big tale, or maybe not :smile:.<br>
-🌱 I'm currently dedicated to personal and professional growth, striving to improve myself in both aspects.<br> 🔭 I’m currently learning back-end with SQL Databases, NodeJS, ExpressJS, TypeScript <br>💬 Feel free to ask me anything!
-If it's something I don't know, we can explore and research it together. <br>⚡ Fun fact: Some times I use dark mode, some times light mode. life is all about balance.
+🌱 I'm currently dedicated to personal and professional growth, striving to improve myself in both aspects.<br>
+🔭 I’m currently learning back-end with SQL Databases, NodeJS, ExpressJS, TypeScript <br>
+💬 Feel free to ask me anything!
+If it's something I don't know, we can explore and research it together. <br>
+⚡ Fun fact: Some times I use dark mode, some times light mode. life is all about balance.

-## 🌐 Socials:
+## :phone: Contact:
 <section>
   <p
     align="center"